 All stations south of Reagan National Airport will be closed:

 When do the closures begin?

-The station closures start sometime around Memorial Day in 2019 and will last for 98 days.
-The full-station closures end around Labor Day in 2019, after which Metro will kick off additional platform repairs and upgrades.
+The initial station closures begin May 25, 2019 and will last for 100 days, ending on September 2, 2019.
+After the initial phase, Metro will kick off additional platform repairs and upgrades.

 After rebuilding Braddock Road, King Street, and Eisenhower Avenue stations, Metro will continue repairs and rebuilding projects at many of the systems outdoor stations.
 Most of the projects are expected to not have a significant service impact on riders with one exception.
 Van Dorn Street station will be subject to extensive repairs starting in September 2019 that will force continuous single tracking between Franconia-Springfield and King Street stations for a couple of months.